aaronparker/aaronparker.github.io/_posts/2021-10-01-onedrive-knownfoldermove-loganalytics.md

 It's also worth sending your [Microsoft Endpoint Manager diagnostics logs](https://docs.microsoft.com/en-us/mem/intune/fundamentals/review-logs-using-azure-monitor) to Log Analytics.
 Building custom solutions on top of Log Analytics, such as this approach to monitoring user data, and importing the into the same Log Analytics workspace will allow you to cross reference device information in your reports.

 [![Configuring Microsoft Intune diagnostic settings]({{site.baseurl}}/media/2021/10/IntuneDiagnostics.png)]({{site.baseurl}}/media/2021/10/IntuneDiagnostics.png)

+Configuring diagnostic settings in Microsoft Endpoint Manager to send diagnostics to an Azure Log Analytics workspace.
+{:.figcaption}

 ### Importing data into Azure Monitor